nrwl/nx/CONTRIBUTING.md

 #### Documentation Pages

 Our documentation pages can be found within this repo under the `docs` directory.
-Pages that we consider framework specific are nested in their own subdirectories - otherwise they should be nested within the `docs/shared` directory.

 The `docs/map.json` file is considered our source of truth for our site's structure, and should be updated when adding a new page to our documentation to ensure that it is included in the documentation site.
 We also run automated scripts based on this `map.json` data to safeguard against common human errors that could break our site.

 #### Nx-Dev Application

 Our public `nx.dev` documentation site is a [Next.js](https://nextjs.org/) application, that can be found in the `nx-dev` directory of this repo.

-The `nx-dev/nx-dev/public/documentation` directory contains `.md` files that are generated from the `docs` directory when new releases are cut.
-As such, these should not be changed when submitting a change to existing docs.
+The documentation site is consuming the `docs/` directly by copy-ing its content while deploying, so the website is always in sync and reflects the latest version of `docs/`.

 Jump to [Running the Documentation Site Locally](#running-the-documentation-site-locally) to see how to preview your changes while serving.